owanturist/react-impulse/README.md

 }
 ```

-Two `React.useState` for storing a single value... seems a bit of overkill huh?
+Two `React.useState` for storing a single value... seems a bit of overkill, huh?
 Let's move on and say that it should be a way not only to read but to set the Counter's value from the outside:

 ```tsx
 import React from 'react'